akeneo/pim-docs/manipulate_pim_data/mass_edition/register_a_new_bulk_action.rst

         }
     );

-Then, register these new modules and add a new bulk action to the current list:
+Then, register these new modules and add a new bulk action to the current list of bulk actions:

 .. code-block:: yaml